Atomos Ninja Stream Capture, Encode & Stream Simultaneously

 The 10-bit H.265 file provides excellent image quality with a small file size, whereas the 8-bit H.264 file provides compatibility with legacy consumer and video equipment – yes you can monitor on your 2010 iPhone or Android device.

 The excellent image quality is maintained on the disk, and small file sizes mean you can share or deliver your files immediately after a shoot in their pristine form.
 Uploads are fast, and viewing compatibility is high on the receiving device.

 Monitoring and Recording

 The Atomos Ninja Stream 5.2” 1920 x 1080 LCD IPS screen boasts 1000nits output for daylight use, whilst the AtomHDR engine allows users to see Log images in High Dynamic Range or load creative LUTs at the touch of a button.
-In terms of scopes,
+In terms of scope,

 Ninja Stream gives you all the critical monitoring tools you need, including histogram, false color, focus peaking, 1x and 2x zoom magnification, waveform, RGB parade, Vector scope, zebra, Cine frame guides, anamorphic de-squeeze and more.

-The scopes can be used during playback for critical footage review and both playout and loop through is possible for review on larger screens.
+The scopes can be used during playback for critical footage review and both playout and loop-through is possible for review on larger screens.
 The build quality is what you would expect from Atomos with an Aluminium body and active cooling system on board to ensure you are never let down in the field.

 Atomos Ninja Stream allows you to record up to 4Kp60 in either Apple ProRes (Proxy, LT, 422, HQ), H.264 (up to 8-bit), or H.265 (up to 10-bit).
 These compressed codecs give users more flexibility with recording times and reduce the media cost during capture, backup, and archiving.

 There are no reviews yet.